garrett-eclipse/restore-lost-functionality/readme.txt

 * Enhancement: Code quality enhancements to bring it in line with WordPress.com VIP coding standards

 = 3.1 =
-* Enhancement: New option to restore the classic editor (once Gutenberg is introduced in WP 5.0 - I'n ahead of the curve here!)
+* Enhancement: New option to restore the Classic Editor (once Gutenberg is introduced in WP 5.0 - I'n ahead of the curve here!)
 * Enhancement: New option to bring back Press This
 * Enhancement: New option to add advanced Jetpack menu
 * Enhancement: Streamlined the code that works out if a plugin is installed and/or active